rjeli/luvware/README.md

 ### wrapParams

 This will mutate (!) the req.url, removing URL-encoded parameters.
-A table named params, containing parameters and their values as strings, is added to the request table.
+A table named params containing parameters and their values as strings is added to the request table.
 An example of this is at the top of the page.

 ### wrapContentType